simonsteele/pn/pnwtl/doc/readme.txt

 20) Cut, copy, paste, undo, redo buttons enabled only when available
 21) $(ProjectName) for tools - the active project name (SF RFE #1482915))
 22) Find in files auto-locations in drop-down
+23) New command-line shortcuts (see help)
+24) Minor master scheme changes

 Bug Fixes:
 ----------